 Another concern I often hear is about getting your content out into the hands of the right people.
 You have to go where the fish are biting.
 So where are they biting?
 Take a good look at the top prospects on your list to get hints about where they might go.
-For example, If they belong to the ANA, you want your content to appear all around the ANA, their website, blogs, newsletters, LinkedIn page, Twitter feed, Facebook, Instagram and everywhere else they look.
-The same applies to any industry trade associations, publications and website they frequent, even alumni associations, charitable organizations and the list goes on.
+For example, if they belong to the ANA, you want your content to appear all around the ANA, their website, blogs, newsletters, LinkedIn page, Twitter feed, Facebook, Instagram, and everywhere else they look.
+The same applies to any industry trade associations, publications, and websites they frequent, even alumni associations, charitable organizations and the list goes on.
 The more your content appears in their world, the more likely they will see you.
 The better your content, the more likely they will know you.

 A good strategy and good content are essential for agency success today.
 Making the right plan and working that plan is critical.
 There are so many good resources about timing and frequency, reshares and likes, best practices, and guidance that are just a Google search away.
 It may seem hard at first but will become second nature once you gain momentum.
 I can’t tell you how many times a prospect told me that they saw my post on X or they were intrigued by the comments on my LinkedIn update.
 The key to long-term success is to divide up the responsibilities across the agency so that no single person can derail it.
 Remember who is responsible for agency growth?
 Everyone!